Claken/InceptionOfThings/README.md

 # P1 : K3s and Vagrant

-For this part, we had to set up 2 machines :
+For this part, we had to set up 2 machines with Vagrant :
 - the Server
-- the ServerWorker
+- and the ServerWorker
+We had to install K3s in both machines to have a Kubernetes cluster, and install kubectl to handle it.

 # P2 : K3s and three simple applications